exasol/virtual-schemas/doc/user-guide/user_guide.md

 The steps for creating virtual schema are:

-* Deploying JDBC Driver Files
+* Deploy JDBC Driver Files
 * Install the adapter script
 * Define a named connection
 * Create Virtual Schema

-## Deploying JDBC Driver Files
+## Deploy JDBC Driver Files

 You have to upload the JDBC driver files of your remote database **twice** (except for the Exasol and BigQuery dialects):